pbsmyth/command-line/lessons.md

 OK, we're going to try another command.
 But first, let's make sure we understand some things about how your computer's filesystem works.

 Your computer's files are organized in what's known as a hierarchical filesystem.
-That means there's a top level or "root" folder on your system.
+That means there's a top level or `root` folder on your system.
 That folder has other folders in it, and those folders have folders in them, and so on.
 You can draw these relationships in a tree:

 ```
 Users